sanbangarh309/bookStore/README.md

  - php artisan migrate
  - npm i (if not work try with root user)
  - npm run dev
- - php artisan serve (i'm using valet so i usually use virtual host)
+ - php artisan serve (i am using valet so i usually use virtual host)
  - For receiving email alert, please add correct SMTP or other provider's detail and change queue connection to redis or database for adding jobs in queues.
  ```

- Note - First you need to create account or register with all amndatory details only then you can see all working modules.
+ Note - First you need to create account or register with all mandatory details only then you can see all working modules.